binerogroup/documentation/_sources/compute/windows-instances.rst.txt

    The process involves a reboot so proceeding during a downtime window for mission critical instances is recommended.

 - Stop any application write IO towards the local disc.
-This means for instance shutting down a database service.
+This means for example shutting down a database service.
 You do not need to quiesce all IO towards the disk.

 - Download the most recent VirtIO ISO driver